Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles

 Our results for the cSHMF show that the variation in subhalo abundance is both a function of the host mass and the cosmic web environment of the host.
-To reduce this complexity and obtain a more direct measure of the environmental effects, we look at the average expected total number of subhalos above some mass threshold computed for hosts of different mass and cosmic web environment.
-We choose to count all subhalos with $\mu\geq 0.04$ for a given host, and compute the average per host mass bin and environment.
-We call this the {\it subhalo richness} because it corresponds to the median expected number of subhalos for a given host sample.
-We have collected the subhalo richness computed for all our host samples in Table ~\ref{tab:subhalo_richness}.
-This shows that the average subhalo richness of the equally weighted sample is very similar (${\sim}0.3$) for both the $\langle \mvir{} \rangle= 10^{12}$ and \Msun[{10^{11}}] mass bins.
-In the lowest mass bin, $\langle \mvir{} \rangle=\Msun[{ 10^{10}}] bin.
+To reduce this complexity and obtain a more direct measure of the environmental effects, we look at the average expected total number of subhaloes above some mass threshold computed for hosts of different masses and cosmic web environments.
+We choose to count all subhaloes with $\mu\geq 0.04$ for a given host and compute the average per host mass bin and environment.
+We call this the subhalo richness because it corresponds to the mean expected number of subhaloes for a given host sample.
+We have collected the subhalo richness computed for all our host samples in Table~\ref{tab:subhalo_richness}.
+Subhalo richness exhibits a consistent host mass-dependent decline across environments.
+In the equally weighted sample, richness decreases by $\sim$14\% from the $10^{12}$ to \Msun[{10^{11}}] bin, followed by a steeper 40\% drop to the \Msun[{10^{10}}] bin.
 Filament and wall environments show similar trends, with initial reductions of 12\% and 16\%, respectively, between the two higher mass bins, followed by more substantial decreases of 43\% and 44\% to the lowest mass bin.
-In contrast to other environments, the void sample shows a more moderate reduction in subhalo richness, decreasing by 37\% from the $10^{11}$ to the \Msun[{10^{10}}] mass bin, the subhalo richness of the void sample only reduces by approximately $25\%$.
+In contrast to other environments, the void sample shows a more moderate reduction in subhalo richness, decreasing by 37\% from the $10^{11}$ to \Msun[{10^{10}}] bin.

 The higher subhalo richness of hosts in filaments can be attributed to the dynamic environment that filaments provide for halo interactions and mergers.
 Haloes within filaments are situated in regions of higher matter density and experience stronger tidal forces, increasing the likelihood of substructure accretion through frequent gravitational encounters and mergers \citep{2007MNRAS.375..489H, GVeena2018}.
 In contrast, more underdense regions such as voids are characterised by slower structure formation, weaker tidal fields, and reduced merger activity.
 Consequently, haloes in voids tend to form later and accrete much less external material compared to their counterparts in denser environments \citep{Gao2004, 2007MNRAS.375..489H, Hellwing2021}.